-RCP Message - The sequence of packets of the RDMA-capable protocol which represent a single RDMA operation or a part of RDMA Read Operation.
-For TCP, an RCP Message is also known as an RDMAP Message.
+RCP Message - One or more packets of the network layer comprising a single RDMA operation or a part of an RDMA Read Operation of the RDMA-Capable Protocol.
+For iWARP, an RCP Message is known as an RDMAP Message.

 In the body of the document, the term "RDMAP Message" is hereby replaced by the term "RCP Message".
 The exception to this is when the term "RDMAP Message" is used to describe the iSER Hello and HelloReply Messages.
-Here "RDMAP Message" is hereby replaced by "iSER Message" in order to accommodate LLPs that have message delivery capability such as [IB].
+Here "RDMAP Message" is hereby replaced by "iSER Message" in order to accommodate transport layers that have message delivery capability such as [IB].
 The iSCSI layer may use that messaging capability immediately after connection establishment before enabling iSER-assisted mode.
-In the case the iSER Hello and HelloReply Messages are not the first RCP Messages, but they are the first iSER Messages.
+In this case the iSER Hello and HelloReply Messages are not the first RCP Messages, but they are the first iSER Messages.